Counseling, Spiritual Direction, and Consultation

 Education and Experience

 My educational background is in psychology (B.S.
 Psychology, Olivet Nazarene University; M.A.
-Clinical Psychology (MFT), Azusa Pacific University) and theology (M.A.
-University of Manchester).
+Clinical Psychology/Marriage and Family Therapy, Azusa Pacific University) and theology (M.A.
+Theology, University of Manchester).
 I previously worked as an interim preaching pastor while studying in Manchester, England.
-After returning to the U.S., I worked as a Primary Therapist caring for adolescents in residential mental health treatment, while I lead the counseling ministry at my local church.
+After returning to the U.S., I worked as a Primary Therapist caring for adolescents in residential mental health treatment, while leading the counseling ministry at my local church.
 From 2016 to 2020, my family lived in South East Asia where I preached for a network of Christian Fellowships and taught for the counseling department of Malaysia Baptist Theological Seminary.
-Currently, I am researching factors that contribute to the development of racial unity in local churches (PhD Divinity, University of Aberdeen).
+Currently, I am researching White Christians who have developed and integrated their racial identities into their Christian identities and the influence this has had on their theology, worldviews and practices (PhD Practical Theology, University of Aberdeen).